JWCoad/WareHouse/README.md

 # WareHouse
-A website that stores all kinds of clothings and has catergorised it acoordingly
+A website that stores all kinds of clothings and has catergorised it acoordingly ///
+/// *** did i do a thang *** ///